Meta Tag Generator

 What are meta tags?

-Meta tags are HTML elements in the <head> section that provide metadata about a page — its title, description, and how to index it.
-Search engines and social platforms read them to display your content correctly.
+Meta tags are HTML elements placed in the <head> section of a web page that provide metadata about the page — its title, description, authorship, and how it should be indexed.
+They are invisible to website visitors but read by search engines and social media platforms to display your content accurately.

 How long should a meta title be?